 Climate and air quality challenges are driving global transitions in power, transportation, industry, buildings, and product design.
 Clean energy technologies will be affected by a changing atmosphere while also impacting atmospheric systems in ways that go beyond reduced CO2 emissions.

-The Energy and Atmospheric Systems Catalyzer is exploring the multidirectional relationships across climate, air quality, and energy systems.
+The Energy and Atmospheric Systems Catalyzer explored the multidirectional relationships across climate, air quality, and energy systems.

 Sustainable Communities Catalyzer—Completed September 2022